Maximilian Piotrowski: Works

 Most of the painter's works are displayed in District Museum of Bydgoszcz, i.e. several dozens of artistic items.
-Some religious paintings are to be found in Bydgoszcz churches.
+Some religious paintings can be found in Bydgoszcz churches.

 According to Tadeusz Dobrowolski, director of the National Museum in Krakow between 1950 and 1956:

 The national affiliation of Piotrowski's art was the subject of long disputes between Polish and German experts.
-The painter himself, living and working in an ethnically foreign environment, never denied his Polishness.
+The painter himself, living and working in an ethnically foreign environment, never denied his Polish heritage.
 Among his works are a whole range of Polish topics, such as Before the Battle of Grunwald (Przed bitwą grunwaldzką), Jagiełło at the bedside of the dead Jadwiga (Jagiełło u łoża umarłej Jadwigi), Episode from the January Uprising (Epizod z powstania styczniowego) or the Death of Wanda, relating the legend of a Polish princess who chose suicide rather than marrying a German husband.
 Worth noticing, whenever he wrote about his native city in his German letters, Maximilian always used Bydgoszcz instead of Bromberg.

 Emotional binds between Piotrowski and Bydgoszcz are to be found in many of his works, inter alia: